 The research consisted of three phases.

-First, the investigators developed an initial medication list drawn from previously published research and a comprehensive literature review that encompassed several health literature databases, including PubMed, MEDLINE and the Cochrane Database of Systematic Reviews.
+First, the investigators developed an initial medication list drawn from previously published research and a literature review covering several health literature databases.

-Next, they assembled a three-round modified Delphi panel consisting of primary care physicians, nephrologists, renal pharmacists, clinical pharmacologists and other health care professionals to obtain consensus regarding medications that require dose adjustment or avoidance in these patients.
+Next, they assembled a modified Delphi panel of primary care physicians, nephrologists, renal pharmacists and other health care professionals to obtain consensus regarding medications that require dose adjustment or avoidance in these patients.

-Finally, to build on the consensus reached using that iterative process, the investigators conducted an expert consensus workshop with a second group of experts who were not involved in the Delphi panel, charging them with prioritizing the medication list.
-These individuals were charged with grouping the medications into those that "must," "could," or "do not" need to be considered for dose-adjustment or avoidance.
+Finally, the investigators conducted an expert consensus workshop with a second group of experts who were not involved in the Delphi panel, charging them with prioritizing the medication list.
+These individuals completed a survey and grouped the medications into those that "must," "could," or "do not" need to be considered for dose-adjustment or avoidance.

 Throughout the study, the researchers used estimated glomerular filtration rate to measure kidney function and guide their recommendations.